We adhere to the guidance set out by Wandsworth Council and give priority to;

 We have a small number of places for children who are eligible for an Early Education Place.

-If you are interested in 15 hours of free early learning and play for your two year old, please contact a member of the Children’s Centre team on 020 8673 4055 team and they will take you through the application process and support you in your search for a nursery place.
+If you are interested in 15 hours of free early learning and play for your two year old, please contact Thrive Wandsworth on 020 88761 7899 or a member of the Balham Children’s Centre team on 07866 154009 and they will take you through the application process and support you in your search for a nursery place.

 Children are usually admitted to the Reception year in the September following their fourth birthday.
 However, if there are exceptional reasons and your child is “summer born”, i.e. has their birthday between 1 April and 31 August, you can request that your child is delayed admission until the following September.
 This will usually only apply where there are significant reasons that would benefit your child’s academic, social and emotion development.

-If you wish your child to delay entry to Reception and continue at our Nursery, please speak with Emma or Nicola before 18 January 2019.
+If you wish your child to delay entry to Reception and continue at our Nursery, please speak with Emma towards the end of the Autumn Term or in the first two weeks of January.